 Next add in the flour-dusted cashew nuts, cherries, dates, rum-soaked raisins and orange peel, candied peel and mix together into the batter.

-Pour the batter into lined tins and bake in a pre-heated oven at 190 degrees Celsius or 360 degree Fahrenheit for about 55 mins.
+Pour the batter into lined tins and bake in a pre-heated oven at 190 degrees Celsius or 360 degrees Fahrenheit for about 55 mins.

 Check with a toothpick, to see if it is ready.
-Poke the center of the cake with a toothpick, if it comes out clean, the cake is ready, if not, keep it in for a little while longer and check again.
+Poke the center of the cake with a toothpick, if it comes out clean, the cake is ready, if not, keep it in for a little while longer (5 to 10 mins) and check again.

 While still warm remove from the oven and pour some rum or brandy with a teaspoon over the cake and allow it to soak.
 Wrap it up with cling film and store it till Christmas!
 Or put it in a closed cloche and keep feeding it alcohol every day.